Help us improve your experience.

 Note:

-When managing devices running Junos OS, a client application can use the Junos XML protocol <load-configuration> operation in a NETCONF session to upload configuration data formatted using JSON or configuration mode set commands, in addition to Junos XML or CLI configuration statement formats.
+When managing Junos devices, a NETCONF client can use the Junos XML protocol <load-configuration> operation in a NETCONF session to upload configuration data formatted using JSON or configuration mode set commands, in addition to Junos XML or CLI configuration statement formats.

-When streaming data, you specify the data format by selecting one of two tags: <config> for Junos XML elements and <config-text> for CLI configuration statements.
+When streaming data, you specify the data format by including one of two tags: <config> for Junos XML elements or <config-text> for CLI configuration statements.

 In the following example, the <configuration> element encloses Junos XML-formatted configuration data: